 The experts at a professional data recovery lab know exactly what they are doing.
 At a world-class lab like, for example, Gillware Data Recovery, you can rest easy knowing that our deleted photo recovery experts know exactly what to do to have the best chance of success in recovering your deleted photos.

 At Gillware Data Recovery, our deleted smartphone recovery specialists can retrieve deleted photos from Android mobile phones.
 Our data recovery services are both professional and affordable, with world-class services at, on average, half the costs of other data recovery labs.
-O top of that, our data recovery process is financially risk-free.
+On top of that, our data recovery process is financially risk-free.
 We offer free data recovery evaluations, with free inbound shipping to send your mobile phone to our data recovery lab on our dime.

 At the end of our evaluation, we present you with a firm price quote and work with you to determine acceptable data recovery goals.
 We only charge you for our smartphone recovery work after we’ve successfully met your deleted photo recovery goals.
 If the damage to your deleted photos is too severe, or the cost isn’t worth the value of your data, you don’t owe us a dime.

 So you’ve dodged a bullet here–you’ve gotten back your deleted photos.
 Whatever method worked for you, the next question on your mind should be, “How can I stop this from happening again?”
 While the Android operating system continues to evolve, you really need to make sure your backups are happening in an automated fashion.

 For Android users, the Google Photos app can help back up every photo you take.
 That way, you’ll never want for a backup when you accidentally delete your photos.
 You can easily install the app, go into its Settings menu, select “Backup and Sync”, and choose how you want your photos backed up, and how often you want your photos sent to Google’s cloud.
 You can even view and share the photos you take on your phone on your desktop.